SebastiannDev/Spring-Medical/README.md

 # API REST - Control Medic

 ## Overview
-** This System is an api rest that includes: **
+**This System is an api rest that includes:**
   - Http GET
   - Http POST
   - Http PUT
   - Htpp Delete

-In architecture folder has:
+**In architecture folder has:**
    - Exeptions: managed for AOP when server trhow an especific exception.
    - Service: Take the responsabily to transform DTO to Entity model and response to the controller with the database.
    - Model: Used to interact with the DB MySQL with repository JPA.
    - Dto: Used to map entities and response the servlet with class Record.
    - Controller: The servlet endpoint that intercept the request Http.

-## Rules to interact with the endpoint.
+## **Rules to interact with the endpoint.**

-### When use *HTTP GET* in the endpoint "v1/medic" you retrive an json array empty or:
+### When use *HTTP GET* in the endpoint "/v1/medic" you retrive an json array empty or:

 ```json
     [{